Nagarajuch3737/Learning/README.md

-# 🔥 DailyDiction
+#  DailyDiction

 **DailyDiction** is a smart vocabulary booster that helps users learn a new English word every day with:
-- ✅ Synonyms & Antonyms
+-  Synonyms & Antonyms
-- ✅ Example Sentences
+-  Example Sentences
-- ✅ Daily Email Reminders
+-  Daily Email Reminders
-- ✅ Streak Tracking and Word History
+-  Streak Tracking

 Whether you're a student, writer, or just a word nerd — DailyDiction keeps your vocab sharp and your brain sharper.

 ---

-## ✨ Features
+##  Features

-- 🧠 Word of the Day fetched from Wordnik API
+-  Word of the Day fetched from API
-- 🔥 Fire animation and streak tracker to build habit
-- 📬 Email notifications (automated daily)
+-  Email notifications (automated daily)
-- 🗂️ History of learned words
-- 💌 User subscription form
+-  User subscription form
-- ⚙️ Backend built with Python + Flask
+-  Backend built with Node.js
-- 📤 Automated email sending using Gmail SMTP (or SendGrid)
+-  Automated email sending using Gmail SMTP

 ---